-Offshore workers also suffered exposure to asbestos in oil rigs and other facilities built and operated between the1960s and 1980s.
+Offshore workers also suffered exposure to asbestos in oil rigs and other facilities built and operated between the 1960s and 1980s.
 Many of these facilities, particularly oil rigs, used an asbestos-containing drilling mud additive to increase viscosity in wells.
 Introduced in the 1960s, asbestos mud usually combines the toxic mineral with a material called bentonite.
-Many oil companies used asbestos mud in exploration and exploitation of petroleum deposits in the Gulf of Mexico and elsewhere until asbestos use declined in the 1980s.
+Many oil companies used asbestos mud in the exploration and exploitation of petroleum deposits in the Gulf of Mexico and elsewhere until asbestos use declined in the 1980s.

-The Jones Act : Asbestos Connection
+The Jones Act: Asbestos Connection

 After many years of mounting medical evidence that prolonged exposure to asbestos causes mesothelioma and other serious illnesses, U.S. shipbuilding and offshore companies stopped using ACMs and asbestos mud in their ships and operations.
-However, because malignant mesothelioma is usually diagnosed many years and even decades after the exposure occurred.
+However, malignant mesothelioma is usually diagnosed many years and even decades after the exposure occurred.
 As a result, many seriously-ill maritime workers who were employed on vessels or offshore facilities and were exposed to asbestos products decades ago have been pursuing legal action against their employers for negligence.

-Many of the large companies which manufactured asbestos products, including Johns Manville, have declared bankruptcy, so most of the asbestos-related litigation involving maritime companies now focus on the plaintiffs’ employers.
+Many of the large companies which manufactured asbestos products, including Johns Manville, have declared bankruptcy, so most of the asbestos-related litigations involving maritime companies now focus on the plaintiffs’ employers.
 Even in cases when a maritime or oil company changes its name or ownership, the Jones Act still permits seamen to sue their erstwhile employers if negligence caused or contributed to illnesses or injuries that resulted from asbestos exposure.